m0dd0/fusion_addin_framework/docs/source/examples.rst

         addin.stop()

-Alternativly to the the notation above you can also use the following code which internally results in exactly the same wrapper classes being instantiated.
+Aa an alternativ to the the notation above you can also use the following code which internally results in exactly the same wrapper classes being instantiated.
 This "dotted" style of creating the UI elements can be used in evry other example as well as long as you dont need to add more than one child to a parent UI element.